How to use your school’s Student Management Systems (SMSs) effectively so that learning is informed by accurate, rich information.

 Transitioning between schools can be a stressful time for students and a time when engagement in learning declines.
 While there are many suggested reasons for this dip one element is a change in the learning environment.

 Identify students at risk (socially, behaviourally, and academically) early and monitor their progress.

 Quality shared data can be used by the receiving school to plan and implement programmes appropriate for incoming students.

 Agree on what data will be shared and be confident that the method of collecting is robust.
 It is important that all information transferred about individual students is read and analysed sensitively by new schools, then shared effectively to tailor learning to students' needs from the start.

 NZ schools are required to record and share some achievement information with the Ministry of Education to support national planning and resourcing.
 How your school uses your data to report in your annual plans and variance statements is important.
 Consider whether the actions you take help make the improvements you are seeking.
-The Ministry of Education provides school planning and reporting guidelines and resources to support your school/kura develop planning and reporting documents.
+The Ministry of Education provides school planning and reporting guidelines and resources to support your school/kura to develop planning and reporting documents.

 An SMS can support your school to adhere to the National Administration Guidelines and reporting schedules.
 Data is collected from all schools using SMS for other reasons such as funding allocations and to inform national policies.

 To make effective decisions about learning and planning, we need to be able to access and understand dependable information that is accurate and relevant to the purpose.

 Good management of data supports a coherent curriculum for all learners: